worldamazing/plan/docs/overview.md

 ## Luxury Class for All
+> The word "luxury" in this section might be better imagined as "premium" or "excellent", as the word luxury does often carry the conotation of something being rare and/or extravegant.
+>
+> True luxury is not about excess or wastefulness, but about quality, comfort, and harmony.

 At its core, the GI framework is not just about meeting basic needs, it is about elevating life for every individual to a level of extraordinary well-being.
 By replacing scarcity with abundance, the GI ensures that luxury becomes the standard for all, setting the stage for a world where everyone thrives.

-> True luxury is not about excess or wastefulness, but about quality, comfort, and harmony.

 In the GI framework, luxury becomes the baseline: incredible homes, nutritious and delicious food, extraordinary healthcare, and the freedom to thrive without the constraints of grueling work schedules.
 No more middle-class, no more hierarchies of wealth.
 Everyone belongs to the luxury class because prosperity is universal.